Trophy for Champion Chardonnay – New Zealand International Wine Show 2024

 Double Gold Medal – New Zealand International Wine Show 2024

-Conveyor of the NZIWS, Kingsley Wood, takes his chardonnay very seriously and has said about this year's show… "Chardonnay was another standout class with the judges very impressed with the overall standard, awarding 8 Double Gold and 21 Gold medals."
+"Chardonnay was another standout class, with judges very impressed by the overall standard—awarding 8 Double Gold and 21 Gold medals."

 NZIWS Judges' Comments (2023 Vintage)